karimbounekhla/customer-database-management-system/README.md

 # Customer Database Management Tool

 Customer DB Tool built using Java, the Swing Library (GUI) and the JDBC API (for SQL queries) - following the MVC design pattern.
 The Data is stored in a MySQL Database.

-CRUD Features:
+Supported capabilities:

 * Add Customer
 * Search for Customer
 * Update Customer